erin-doyle/reactathon-a11y-workshop/README.md

 Please follow the steps to get your machine set up **_before Friday Sept 7th_** to ensure that you're ready to code from the start.

-_A laptop is required to attend this workshop._
+_A laptop is required to attend this workshop.
+It's suggested that you also bring a pair of headphones for listening to the screen reader that we'll be using frequently for testing._

 ### Step 1
 Please ensure that your machine has the following core tools installed: